Solution selling

 Solution selling is a type and style of sales and selling methodology.
 Solution selling has a salesperson or sales team use a sales process that is a problem-led (rather than product-led) approach to determine if and how a change in a product could bring specific improvements that are desired by the customer.
 The term "solution" implies that the proposed new product produces improved outcomes and successfully resolves the customer problem.
 Business-to-business sales (B2B) organizations are more likely to use solution selling and similar sales methodologies.

-Solution selling has value and application in high complexity sales and selling situations.
-This complexity can be the result of existing customer circumstances, or the proposed combination of new products required, or a combination of each, such that the seller and the buyer must consider and compare many interrelated factors to achieve the desired solution and outcome.
-Enterprise-class software development projects, technical integration projects, large plant engineering projects, or construction projects are examples that illustrate high complexity situations.
-Selling organizations use a solution selling approach when one or more of the following circumstances exist: